Einsums/Einsums/docs/sphinx/reference/einsums.core.rst

     :return: :code:`True` if GPU capabilities are enabled.

-.. py:function:: initialize()
+.. py:function:: __initialize()

-    Initialize the Einsums library.
+    Initializes the Einsums library.
+This is an internal function that is called automatically.
     It does not need to be called directly, and instead it is called when you import :code:`einsums`.

 .. py:function:: finalize(arg: bool | str)